What adjusted taxable income is

 If you make a loss for the year, your taxable income will be nil.
 It’s nil when your allowable deductions are more than your gross income.
 You can find out more about gross income and allowable deductions on the Australian Taxation Office (ATO) website.

 You might receive some payments from us that aren’t taxable.
 This means they’re not included as taxable income.
 Some examples are:

 Foreign income is money you get from outside Australia and don't pay Australian income tax on.
-It can include money from foreign business interests or investments.
+It can include money from foreign business interests, investments or income you earned overseas.

 Read more about foreign income for family assistance.

 Tax-exempt foreign income applies to family assistance payments.
 It's income from Australia, earned by either:

 - members of the armed forces serving overseas

 - Australians on overseas projects approved by the Minister for Trade, Tourism and Investment.

 - foreign income you get from outside Australia that you don't pay Australian income tax on